Gluten Free Biscuits with Scallions

 Ingredient Notes

-Here’s what you need to make the best gluten-free and vegan biscuits:
+Here’s what you need to make the best gluten-free biscuit recipe:

 • Cornstarch.
 This is used to add an extra fluffy texture to the biscuits.